Continuing our discussion of this diagram from the previous lesson (0.4 -- Introduction to C++ development):

 Third, the linker also is capable of linking library files.
 A library file is a collection of precompiled code that has been “packaged up” for reuse in other programs.

-C++ comes with an extensive library called the C++ Standard Library (usually shortened to standard library) that provides a set of useful capabilities for use in your programs.
-One of the most commonly used parts of the C++ standard library is the iostream library, which contains functionality for printing text on a monitor and getting keyboard input from a user.
+C++ comes with an extensive library called the C++ Standard Library (usually called “the standard library”) that provides a set of useful capabilities for use in your programs.
+One of the most commonly used parts of the C++ standard library is the Input/Output library (often called “iostream”), which contains functionality for printing text on a monitor and getting keyboard input from a user.
 Almost every C++ program written utilizes the standard library in some form, so it’s very common for the standard library to get linked into your programs.
-Most linkers will automatically link in the standard library as soon as you use any part of it, so this generally isn’t something you need to worry about.
+Most C++ linkers are configured to link in the standard library by default, so this generally isn’t something you need to worry about.

 You can also optionally link other libraries.
 For example, if you were going to write a program that played sounds, you probably would not want to write your own code to read in the sound files from disk, check to ensure they were valid, or figure out how to route the sound data to the operating system or hardware to play through the speaker -- that would be a lot of work!
 Instead, you’d probably download a library that already knew how to do those things, and use that.
 We’ll talk about how to link in libraries (and create your own!) in the appendix.